Here is some DMB planning discussion.

 a) no longer being alive

-b) Should being first help? e.g. first to get a university degree, first to travel to Europe or USA?
+b) Should “being first” warrant inclusion? e.g. first to get a university degree, first to travel to Europe or USA?

 c) being holders of an offices in itself is not enough – I don’t think we want entries on every chief of every village.
 (Or should we?)